-NOTE: If you find it difficult to get a good result while using your mobile phone, your hearing care professional can give you advice on available wireless accessories to enhance listening capabilities.
+NOTE: If you find it difficult to get a good result while using your mobile phone, your hearing care professional can give you advise a growth to be a give your mobile phone. professional can give you advice on available wireless accessories to enhance listening capabilities.